47 items found

 each with a tall, faceted standard embellished with incised hatching to the surface, spit hooks, applied ornament and scrollwork brackets and topped with a knopped finial, the square section billet-bars evidently bearing signs of centuries of use,£1,720 -

-An English wrought-iron and brass fire grate,
+An English wrought and cast-iron fire grate

-£1,600An English wrought-iron and brass fire grate,
+£1,600An English wrought and cast-iron fire grate

 A George III style engraved steel and cast iron fire basket,